Glencairn Aisle: The 7th Earl's family monument

+Figures praying and in mourning are known as 'weepers' and those portrayed were usually the children, other close relations or friends.

-The children's statues seem to retain signs of once being painted in bright colours such as exist at the 1641 Hamilton Mausoleum which was once so brightly coloured that it was locally known as the 'Picture House'.
+The children's statues seem to retain signs of once being painted in bright colours such as exist at the 1641 Hamilton Mausoleum, which was once so brightly coloured that it was locally known as the 'Picture House'.
 The Bargany or Kennedy Aisle monument at Ballantrae was also once brightly painted and gilded.

+The intention of the monument's architect appears to have been to show the earl, countess and their children in the 'Laird's Loft' in the kirk actively at worship.

 The coat of arms panel atop the monument carries the Cunningham 'Y' fork to the left and the Campbell symbols to the right.
 The initials 'MC' are on the right and an 'E' with 'IC' for James Cunningham on the left with at the 'D' for 'Dame' Margaret at the bottom.
 The pair of coneys (rabbits) are the supporters and either side are carvings of a bird which may represent peregrine falcons, possibly as a reference to a popular sport of the aristocracy, falconry.

 Metal rosettes or initials may have once been located in two or more of the small empty squares that are located on the frieze and on the base of one finial.
 The squares on the frieze and finial show signs of the plaques being forcibly prised off (See Wikimedia Commons link).
 An ornate intertwined monogram with 'I, M & C' may be for the earl and countess as 'James and Margaret Cunningham'.
 It is clearly visible in a square on the left hand side above a column capital and the condition suggests that it was re-carved in the 1870 restoration.
 The reading of the 'I' as a 'J' is because of the lack of a 'J' in the Latin alphabet.
 A now mainly unreadable panel beneath the daughters recorded their names and some details of their marriages.
 The spelling of the surname is not consistent: